1. Use a tripod

 Pro Tip: The first few fireworks are always the sharpest.
 Be ready to snap away!

 12. Keep Shooting

 Overshoot and pick your favorites in post.
 Long exposures take up more time than you’d think.
 If you’re shooting 20 second exposures, that means you can only pull off three images in a minute.
 With average firework shows lasting 5-15 minutes, well you do the math.

 13. Keep the party going with Sparklers!

 Once the main show is over, keep the content party rolling with sparklers.
 Kids love them, adults love them, the camera loves them.
 This is often the first experience with light painting for friends/family.
 This is your chance to blow their mind.
 Have them write their name with the sparkler and shoot a 15 second exposure.

 The best piece of advice that we get from all of our photographers is to always try new techniques and see what works for you.
 Try a different ISO or focal length and see what you think.
 Some of the best results come from failing a bunch of times and then finally getting that perfect shot!

 Now that you have some guidelines on how to take epic firework photos, get out there and see what you can capture!
-We would love to see what you create so make sure to tag us on Instagram and drop your recommendations in the comments below.
+We would love to see what you create so make sure to tag us on Instagram.